hoestlund/thesis/README.md

 ## Research Aims
-i) See how sentiment can be used to predict broad market returns ii) See if news data can be used in forecasting performance of indivuals sectors and companies iii) See how the impacts of the spread and fight against corona impacted returns
+i) See how sentiment can be used to predict broad market returns ii) See if news data can be used in forecasting performance of individual sectors and companies

 ## Data Sources